appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/docker/README.md

 ```

 :::info
-To compliment automatic updates, Appsmith now also has an auto-backup feature.
+To complement automatic updates, Appsmith also has an auto-backup feature.
 Before an automatic update, Appsmith first creates a backup to ensure you can [roll back](/getting-started/setup/instance-management/appsmithctl#restore-appsmith-instance) an update to a previous version of Appsmith if necessary.
+For this auto-backup to work, please ensure that there is a minimum of 2 GB of free storage; otherwise, both the backup and update tasks fail.
 :::

 This configuration runs an Appsmith instance and a Watchtower instance to keep Appsmith automatically up-to-date.
 Your installation is now configured to stay up-to-date automatically.